 - Thickener – 0.03%

-PVC glue is commonly used for joining PVC pipes and fittings.
+PVC solvent cements is commonly used for joining PVC pipes and fittings.
 It can join pipes and fittings by creating a chemical reaction between them.
 Due to this, the process is also called cold welding.

 The final joint becomes very hard and durable with PVC glue.
 But it can’t withstand much temperature, hence not suitable for hot water systems.
 PVC glue takes about 30 minutes to dry.
 It will require 24 more hours to cure completely.